Thinking of buying a home warranty? Here are questions to ask and information to help you decide if a home warranty is right for you.

 Pool & Spa Equipment

 Want to see what First American Home Warranty plans cover for existing homeowners?
-See a comparison of our home warranty plans and coverage for your area.
+Get a quick quote to compare home warranty plans and coverage for your area.

 If you’re buying or selling a home, there are special plans design to cover homes involved in a real estate transaction.
 You can see sample coverage for real estate home warranty plans, or ask your real estate agent for pricing and details.